Artists

 This

-daily lives.
-It has made me into something of a 'voyeur', exposing my
+our daily lives.
+It has made me into something of a 'voyeur', exposing

-shadow side as I explored issues raised during the research and the
+my shadow side as I explored issues raised during the research and

-making of the pieces.
-My work is about working with discarded objects
+the making of the pieces.
+My work is about working with discarded

-and materials, about memory, displacement and loss.
-I have considered
+objects and materials, about memory, displacement and loss.
+I have

-the audience probably more than I would normally, inviting them to participate
+considered the audience probably more than I would normally, inviting

-by questioning the issues around privacy, security and identity stereotyping.
+them to participate by questioning the issues around privacy, security

 Firstly

-to auction or charity.
-I eventually tracked down two from Paignton left
+went to auction or charity.
+I eventually tracked down two from Paignton

-luggage office and another from Weston Super Mare and then the expectation
+left luggage office and another from Weston Super Mare and then the

 To ensure authenticity,